trade-tariff/trade-tariff-api-docs/source/the-commodities-api.html.md

 You will need to specify the `Accept` header with the value `application/vnd.hmrc.2.0+json` to get a correctly formatted response.

 ## The structure of the commodities API

-There are two sections to the commodities API:

-- `data`
-- `included`

 ### The data section